Tennessee Surrogacy Laws

 – Only a genetic Intended Parent can be named on the parentage order.
 A non-genetic Intended Parent will need to establish parentage via a second or stepparent adoption following birth.

 If there is no genetic connection to a child, Intended Parent(s) can only establish parentage via adoption proceedings following the child’s birth.
 In these cases, there may be additional requirements as per the Tennessee adoption code.
+Since there is no genetic connection to the child, it may be required for the Intended Parents to apply for adoption in another state.

 How are Intended Parent(s) Listed on the Birth Certificate?